Polishko/On-Whisker-Holidays/README.md

 For the best experience, please install and run the app locally.

-Alternatively, you can view a live demo of this project [here](https://on-whisker-holidays-1db1d0811f86.herokuapp.com).
-Please note that registration on the live demo is currently under maintenance.
-However, you can log in using the following credentials to experience the app as an authenticated user:
+Alternatively, you can view a live demo of this project [here](https://react-final-project-65e2e7c5597c.herokuapp.com/.).
+However, since Heroku does not persist registration information with the mock JSON server, the registration functionality is not available on the live site.
+You can still log in using the following credentials to experience the app as an authenticated user:

 - **Email:** kaju@kaju.com
 - **Password:** kaju